Ilka Agricola: Life and work

 an editor of the journal Communications in Mathematics published by De Gruyter.

+As of September 2025, Agricola is chair of the Committee on Publishing of the International Mathematical Union.

 Awards and honors

 In 2003, Ilka Agricola received the Medal of Honor of Charles University in Prague.
 In 2016, she was awarded the Ars legendi faculty prize of the Stifterverband für die Deutsche Wissenschaft and German Rectors' Conference for excellence in teaching mathematics.
 She was named a Fellow of the American Mathematical Society, in the 2022 class of fellows, "for contributions to differential geometry, in particular manifolds with special holonomy and on non-integrable geometric structures and for service to the mathematical community".